Improvements we’re making across the TfL network

 Improvements we’ve already made

-We’ve been improving connections across London and beyond, with the Elizabeth Line making journeys through central London faster than ever before*.
-More spacious air-conditioned trains travel from Paddington to Liverpool Street in just 10 mins.
+We’ve been improving connections across London and beyond, with the Elizabeth Line that gives you fast* journeys across central London.
+Our more spacious air-conditioned trains travel from Paddington to Liverpool Street in just 10 mins.

 🚇 DLR